PenCheckerTeam/PenChecker/README.md

 ### Setting up :

 You need to install some dependencies first :
 - chmod +x install.sh
 - sudo ./install.sh
 - Everything you need will be install, with the .venv ready to use with python dependecies installed with pip
 - source .venv/bin/activate

 Then you can just run the main.py program.
+You can indicate the network interface from which you want to run the script by doing: `python Main.py --interface interface_name`.
+Or else, by doing: `python Main.py` the default interface will be "eth0"
 Note that for a full nmap scan you need to run the programm with elevated privileges (with sudo or run as root)

 ## How to push